-The garage is an easy access point for thieves, so keep it closed whenever possible.
+The garage is an easy access point for thieves, so keep it closed whenever possible and make sure your garage door opener is well maintained.
 You don’t want anyone to see what you have in the garage, and leaving the door open is just asking for trouble.

 Even if you’re the last one to leave the house in the morning, pretend to say goodbye to someone as you leave.
 This gives the impression (to anyone watching) that there is someone home and will likely make them think twice about breaking in.